builder-group/community/packages/feature-logger/README.md

 ### 🌟 Motivation

-Provide a typesafe, straightforward, and lightweight logging library designed to be modular and extendable with features like `withTimestamp()`, `withPrefix()`, ..
+Create a typesafe, straightforward, and lightweight logging library designed to be modular and extendable with features like `withTimestamp()`, `withPrefix()`, ..

 ### ⚖️ Alternatives
 - [winston](https://github.com/winstonjs/winston)